-As impendance (simplified as resistance R in the above formula) drops, more power is required to maintain the same voltage and push the same current through the speaker driver(s).
+As impedance (simplified as resistance R in the above formula) drops, more power is required to maintain the same voltage and push the same current through the speaker driver(s).

-Due to amplifier power limitations, as we’ll discuss next, some amplifier are not suited for lower-impedance speakers.
+Due to amplifier power limitations, as we’ll discuss next, some amplifiers are not suited for lower-impedance speakers.